NSSID/.github/profile/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#table-of-contents)

 # `Account information`
-> I've been banned 6 times in a row, therefore, I'm asking for help, rather I won't be reported, because I haven't done anything criminal on this website, please cooperate with GitHub :)
+> a small community that was just for fun building a community and ended up continuing.
+I never thought it would reach this point, thank you to the team who always supports!

 ---------